Netflix Adds 27 New Movies Today - The TV Answer Man!

 Netflix today has added 27 new movies to its streaming lineup.

-The new films include The Departed, the Martin Scorsese 2006 crime drama with Jack Nicholson, Matt Damon and Leonardo DiCaprio playing cat and mouse (and rat) in mob-run Boston in the 1970s; Anchorman: The Legend of Ron Burgundy, the brilliant 2004 send-up of 1970s local TV newscasts with Will Ferrell giving arguably his best performance ever in the title role; and The Hurt Locker, the taut and tense 2008 Iraqi war drama with Jeremy Renner as a munitions specialist who’s ready to blow.
+The new films include The Departed, the Martin Scorsese 2006 crime drama with Jack Nicholson, Matt Damon and Leonardo DiCaprio playing cat and mouse (and rat) in mob-run Boston; Anchorman: The Legend of Ron Burgundy, the brilliant 2004 send-up of 1970s local TV newscasts with Will Ferrell giving arguably his best performance ever in the title role; and The Hurt Locker, the taut and tense 2008 Iraqi war drama with Jeremy Renner as a munitions specialist who’s ready to blow.

 Also notable: Titanic, the box office spectacular starring the aforementioned Mr. DiCaprio and Kate Winslet; and three Mission Impossible movies starring the irrepressible Tom Cruise including the original 1996 film with Brian DePalma in the director’s chair.